Papers

 2. Energy Compaction for Clarity: The frequency domain facilitates the concentration of signal energy into key components, making it easier to discern essential patterns while avoiding the distraction of noise.
 This capability is particularly beneficial in preserving core temporal features.

-3. Architecture Innovation - FreTS: The paper introduces FreTS, a straightforward yet potent framework built on the premises of frequency-domain MLPs.
+3. Architecture Innovation - FreTS: The study introduces FreTS, a straightforward yet potent framework built on the premises of frequency-domain MLPs.
 FreTS comprises two distinct learning phases: converting time-domain signals into frequency-domain spectra and employing restructured MLPs to process these spectrums.
 This dual-phase approach enhances the model’s capacity to learn channel-wise and time-wise dependencies.

 Experimental Validation